-Conventional residential outdoor pool pumps are single speed, often oversized, and run frequently at constant flow regardless of load.
+Single speed pumps are often oversized, and run frequently at constant flow regardless of load.
 Single speed pool pumps require that the motor be sized for the task that requires the highest speed.
 As such, energy is wasted performing low speed tasks at high speed.
 Two speed and variable speed pool pumps reduce speed when less flow is required, such as when filtering is needed but not cleaning, and have timers that encourage programming for fewer on-hours.
 Variable speed pool pumps use advanced motor technologies to achieve efficiency ratings of 90% while the average single speed pump will have efficiency ratings between 30% and 70%.
+1353

-This measure is the characterization of the purchasing and installing of an efficient two speed or variable speed residential pool pump motor in place of a standard single speed motor of equivalent horsepower.
+This measure is the characterization of the purchasing and installing of a new ENERGY STAR or CEE T1 variable speed residential pool pump motor in place of a new baseline pump meeting the federal standard for Time of Sale and New Construction, or the early replacement of a standard single speed motor of equivalent horsepower.